goatgirl86/17_Sup_Machine_Learning/README.md

 -	Balanced Random Forest Classifier: high-0.04, low-1.0
 -	Easy Ensemble AdaBoost Classifier: high-0.07, low-1.0

-Easy Ensemble has the best overall precision of all models, but its “high risk” precision score is only marginally better than the other models.
+Easy Ensemble has the best overall precision of all models, but its “high risk” precision score is only marginally better than the other models (none of which are good).
 Lower precision scores indicate greater incidence false positives.

 ### Recall Scores
 -	Naïve Random Over Sampler: high-0.60, low-0.65